berryny/hourofcode_python/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web and cloud applications.

 Python extension for Visual Studio Code [install](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

+## Docker

+[Docker](https://www.docker.com/) is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 ## Open Data NYC